dopeboy/curriculum-2.0/units/8-array-loop/lessons/2-loop/README.md

 ...
 ```

 OK this is taking too much time.
-I'm a programmer and I'm so lazy.
 We programmers like to do things with the least amount of effort as possible.
 So let's do this in a loop instead:

 ```
 for (var i=0; i<101; i=i+1)